amplication/docs/docs/how-to/platform-console.md

 As this feature is currently in beta, we encourage you to explore its capabilities and share your feedback to help us further improve and refine it.

 :::tip
-For any questions or issues related to the Platform Console, please [contact our support team](https://amplication.com/contact) or write your feedback on our [GitHub discussion](https://github.com/amplication/amplication/discussions/8979).
+For any questions or issues related to the Platform Console, please contact us or write your feedback on our [GitHub discussion](https://github.com/amplication/amplication/discussions/8979).
 :::